pr0g/cmake-examples/README.md

 ## Overview

-This repository is a collection of as-simple-as-possible CMake projects (with a focus on __installing__).
+This repository is a collection of as simple as possible CMake projects (with a focus on __installing__).

 The idea is to try and help understand exactly what each part of a `CMakeLists.txt` file does and why it is needed.